meeb/gateaux/README.md

     )

-# All actions need to be in a transaction, first create an instance of our structure.
 # The FoundationDB connection passed here is used solely to open the specified
 # FoundationDB directory
 event_log = EventLog(db)